myhdl/myhdl/doc/source/manual/preface.rst

 subset is much wider than the standard synthesis subset, and includes features that can be used for high level modeling and test benches.

-The converter to Verilog works on an instantiated design that has been fully elaborated.
+The converter works on an instantiated design that has been fully elaborated.
 Consequently, the original design structure can be arbitrarily complex.
-Moreover, the conversion limitations only apply to code inside generators.
+Moreover, the conversion limitations apply only to code inside generators.
 Outside generators, Python's full power can be used without compromising convertibility.

-Finally, the converter automates a number of tasks that are hard in Verilog directly.
+Finally, the converter automates a number of tasks that are hard in Verilog or VHDL directly.
 A notable feature is the automated handling of signed arithmetic issues.